cleifwork/GCONNECT/docs/readme.txt

       * NOTES: Wait for the browser to open, showing the macro file and voucher folder

    2.7  Download the macro file then transfer to your android phone
+      * NOTES: Below are applicable only if you're using the same Google Acount in your PC & Android 2.7.1  (ANDROID) Launch Google Drive App
+        2.7.2  (ANDROID) Goto 'Shared' tab
+        2.7.3  (ANDROID) Go inside 'GCONNECT' folder
+        2.7.4  (ANDROID) Tap more option (⋮) beside the macro file 2.7.5  (ANDROID) Tap 'Open with' (should open the macro with MacroDroid automatically) 2.7.6  Proceed to STEP: 3.2.6

 3. ** SHOULD HAVE AN ANDROID PHONE